-The booking office at Waimarie Centre is where you can make bookings and purchase cruise tickets, gift vouchers and Waimarie® merchandise.
+The booking office at the Riverboat Centre is where you can make bookings and purchase cruise tickets, gift vouchers and Waimarie® merchandise.

-Waimarie Centre is housed within a 134-year old building that was originally built as a single story rowing facility for the Wanganui Rowing Club in 1881.
+The Riverboat Centre is housed within a building that was originally built as a single story rowing facility for the Wanganui Rowing Club in 1881.
 A second floor was added circa 1910 to create an architecturally unique rowing building and is one of the earliest in New Zealand.
 You can still see the original W.R.C (short for Wanganui Rowing Club), wooden letters above the front door at the entrance to the building.

-The buildings historic connections complement our Waimarie Paddle Steamer and our Waimarie Museum perfectly – together all three make Waimarie® a unique historical attraction for both locals and visitors.
+The buildings historic connections complement our Paddle Steamer Waimarie and our Riverboat Centre perfectly – together all three make Waimarie® a unique historical attraction for both locals and visitors.

 The building was near derelict and close to collapse on its totara blocks – it was during the 1990’s, community volunteers with a range of skills and expertise turned the building into a wonderful workshop for Project Waimarie.

-Thanks to Wanganui’s Master Painters who keep our building smart and fresh.
-Just over 230 litres of paint, carefully chosen to match our Waimarie Paddle Steamer herself, was donated by local paint businesses.
+Thanks to Whanganui’s Master Painters who keep our building smart and fresh.
+Just over 230 litres of paint, carefully chosen to match our Paddle Steamer Waimarie herself, was donated by local paint businesses.

-Today the building is home to our Waimarie Museum which houses an intricate display of river-related photographs, artefacts and memorabilia of the last century.
+Today the building is home to our Riverboat Centre which houses an intricate display of river-related photographs, artefacts and memorabilia of the last century.